 This document interprets the Regulation regarding requirements for installations.
-It also builds on guidance and best practice developed during the first two phases4 of the EU ETS (2005 to 2007 and 2008 to 2012), in particular the experience gathered by the Member States based on the Monitoring and Reporting Guidelines5 (MRG 2007).
-It takes into account the valuable input from the task force on monitoring established under the EU ETS Compliance Forum, and from the informal technical working group (TWG) of Member State experts established under Working Group 3 of the Climate Change Committee.
+It builds on earlier guidance as well as best practice identified during earlier phases of the EU ETS.
+It also takes into account the valuable input from the task force on monitoring and reporting established under the EU ETS Compliance Forum, and from the informal Technical Working Group on Monitoring, Reporting, Verification and Accreditation (TWG on MRVA) of Member State experts established under Working Group 3 (WG III) of the Climate Change Committee.